MLB Odds: Mets - Tigers Prediction, Pick, How To Watch

-The New York Mets played a doubleheader yesterday, and now head to face the Detroit Tigers.
+It is game one of this interleague series as the New York Mets face the Detroit Tigers.
 It’s time to continue our MLB odds series with a Mets-Tigers prediction, pick, and how-to watch.

-The Mets are now playing their third game in 36 hours.
-They are going into a lull in their schedule and looking to make up ground in the NL East.
-The American League Central has only one team over .500, giving the Tigers hope of challenging for a playoff spot if they can string together some wins.
-Detroit manager A.J.
-Hinch has expressed optimism about his team’s recent play, stating, “The encouragement is that I think we’re putting together better games.
-I think we’re playing better baseball and giving ourselves a chance.”
+After the rain yesterday, the Tigers and Mets will be playing a doubleheader today.
+The Mets enter play in second place in the NL East and sit 3.5 games behind the Braves for first.
+They have dropped six of their last eight games, including two against the Braves in a very odd series that had a rain-shortened game and a doubleheader.
+The Tigers will get to see the return of two beloved pitchers in this game, but not until games two and three of the series.

 Here are the Mets-Tigers MLB odds, courtesy of FanDuel.